Criteria for Admission

 A screening of the potential resident by Administrator and an Admission Committee.

-- DSS-3122 (signed and completed within 30 days prior to admission)
+- DSS-3122 (signed and completed by doctor within 30 days prior to admission)

 - Prescriptions for all medications (must accompany the DSS-3122)